Quick Start Guide for VegeHub

 - Trigger Edge Falling means that the sensor's output goes from about 3V voltage to 0V, and raising means that the sensor's output goes from 0V to about 3V.

 - Pull-up Resistor Checking this will enable an internal pull up resistor.
-This would typically be used with a push button.
-Don't use this option for the mailbox sensor.
+This would typically be used with a push button, switch or contact closure sensor.

 - Sample Mode This mode allows the VegeHub to periodically wake from sleep, and read the sensor, and send these samples to your selected server after each sample is taken, or in batches to conserve battery life.
 Most analog sensors will use this mode.